Trump says in his mother’s eyes, he ‘could do no wrong’

 “My mother was somebody that gave me a lot of confidence and she believed in me. … My father was the same.
 I mean he, he was a strong guy but he was a good man, very good human being, very good person.
 And he always had confidence in me.”

-He said having good parents is such an advantage in life.
+He said having good parents is an advantage in life.

 “I miss my parents,” Trump said.